rjkenney11/Vox-Machina-Quiz/README.md

 # Vox Machina Quiz

 ### Description:
-A short quiz that highlights the fundamentals of javascript quiz and records user scores in local storage.
+A short, timed quiz that highlights the fundamentals of javascript quiz and records user scores in local storage.

 ### Table of Contents:
   - [Description](#description)